IgniteUI/igniteui-docfx/en/components/tabbar.md

 #### Getters

-The following getters are available on the **igx-tab-bar** component:
+The following getters are available on the **igx-bottom-nav** component:
 | Name | Type | Description |
 | :--- | :--- | :--- |
 | `tabs` | QueryList | Provides an observable collection of all IgxTab view children. |